Bangladesh extends school shutdown over second COVID-19 wave

 Daily infections have shown a rising trend this month, with 1,845 new cases and 13 deaths reported on Thursday.

-“The government took the right decision.
-The coronavirus situation could worsen further in the winter when viral and bacterial diseases increase,” said virologist Nazrul Islam, a member of the national technical advisory committee to tackle COVID-19.
+“The coronavirus situation could worsen further in the winter when viral and bacterial diseases increase,” said virologist Nazrul Islam, a member of the national technical advisory committee to tackle COVID-19.

 “People are eager for the vaccine but nobody is caring about the health rules like wearing masks and maintaining physical distancing,” Islam said.

-But rights groups fear many are at risk from not returning to classes.
-Most children in Bangladesh do not have access to the Internet, while many have left the cities due to their parents losing income as a result of the pandemic.
-Some have been forced into marriage or to work in factories to help their families get by.
+Rights groups fear many are at risk from not returning to school and say many children have been forced to work to help their families and some girls have been forced into marriage due to their parents losing income.

-“There are currently no statistics available on the dropout rate.
-But we fear the figure could be as much as 40%,” said Rasheda Choudhury, executive director of Campaign for Popular Education.
+“We fear the dropout rates could be 40% or even more,” said Rasheda K. Choudhury, executive director of Campaign for Popular Education.

+“My daughter is in 8th grade but I will never be able to send her back to school,” said garment worker Maksuda Begum, who was laid off from her job in April, adding that her family had been surviving on charity.

+“I dreamed of a better life for my daughter but my dream will remain a dream,” she said, fighting back tears.

 Our Standards: The Thomson Reuters Trust Principles.